CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (5) Railroad crossings;

-(d) Account 4316, street lighting, shall be for expenditures related to street lighting, including:
+(d) Account 4316, “Street Lighting,” shall be for expenditures related to street lighting, including:

-(1) Utility charges;
+(1) Utility charges; and

-(e) Account 4319, other highway, streets and bridges, shall be for expenditures related to highway, street and bridge activities not classified in (a) through (d) above.
+(e) Account 4319, “Other Highway, Streets, and Bridges,” shall be for expenditures related to highway, street and bridge activities not classified in (a) through (d) above.

-Source. #6335, eff 9-24-96 (from Rev 1707); ss by #8179, eff 9-24-04
+Source. #6335, eff 9-24-96 (from Rev 1707); ss by #8179, eff 9-24-04; ss by #10214, eff 10-24-12; ss by #13489, eff 11-15-22 (see Revision Note at chapter heading for Rev 1700)

-Rev 1705.05 Function: Sanitation.
+Rev 1705.05 Sanitation.
 Expenditures related to the removal and disposal of sewage and other waste materials shall be as follows:

-(b) Account 4323, solid waste collection, shall be for expenditures related to:
+(b) Account 4323, “Solid Waste Collection,” shall be for expenditures related to:

 (1) Garbage and other refuse collection; and